Plenary / Keynote Speakers

 ASIC and SoC research & development,

-Design Services Digital and Mixed-Signal Systems
+Design Services Digital and Mixed-Signal Systems, Germany

 Global Semiconductor Strategies and Chiplet Innovations